-Personas is a powerful personalization platform that enables you to create unified customer profiles in Segment, to build and enrich audiences, and to activate audiences across marketing tools.
+Personas is a powerful personalization platform that helps you create unified customer profiles.
+With Personas, you can build, enrich, and activate audiences across marketing tools.

 What can you do with Personas?